CANDLE Syndrome

 • Other skin problems (similar to acute myeloid leukemia).

-Because it's usually genetic, you cannot prevent CANDLE syndrome.
+Because it's mainly genetic, you can’t prevent CANDLE syndrome.

 • Joint pain.